The objective of this acitivity is to install and test the system on site, in the bay of Malmfjärden.

 The dredging system is designed to be automated and therefore this activity will be used to better understand the system and bring adjustments and calibration to use it in full scale.
 As a result of the lessons learnt an adjusted plan for the full scale drive of the project will be produced.
 This will include a final decision of the outlets of the treated sediments.
 This action is divided into three main phases.

 The objective of sub-action B2.1 is to install the dredging system at the test location in Kalmar.
-This installation will consist of submerging the system down into the dredging area and also install the wire system that controls the dredging units.
-During this phase the computer program which controls the movement of the dredging unit must be configured to match the set-up of the system.
-This phase also includes the installation of the treatment system that will take care of both solid and water phase before the final destination.
-Once the dredging starts this setup must be adjusted to ensure it can perform according to targets.
+This installation will consist of submerging the system down into the dredging area and install the wire system that controls the dredging units.
+This phase also includes the installation of the treatment system.

-The objective of sub-action B2.2 is to test the prototype system that includes both the dredging units and also the treatment plant built to deal with sediments and rejected water.
+The objective of sub-action B2.2 is to test the system that includes both the dredging units and the treatment plant.
 Initially, all sub-systems will be tested individually to ensure their function.
 When ready, the sub-systems will be connected together and a test drive will be performed using the complete system.
 Several parameters need to be tested and optimized such as inflow, retention time, inlet and outlet quality and others.

-This also includes operational aspects of dredging units such as the buoyancy of the underwater equipment, the towing speed of the control raft, the positioning of the wire setup, and the control computer’s calculations of the position of the raft.
+This also includes operational aspects of dredging units such as the buoyancy of the underwater equipment and the towing speed of the control raft.
 This is to give a better understanding and final adjustments/optimizations before the full scale dredging starts.

 The objective of sub-action B2.3 is to test and develop methods in laboratory scale for metals and phosphorus recovery from sediments.
 The idea is that these methods in the future can be scaled up and tested in pilot.
 The potential methods, to be investigated by Linnaeus University, for metals recovery are: physico-chemical methods (electricity-based processes) , biologically mediated extractive approaches (e.g. bioleaching) and hybrid technologies (Electrochemical simulation combined with bioleaching, Hydrometallurgy).
 Each method will have advantages and constraints and it will be of crucial importance to test a combination of either two or more technologies (hybrid technologies) in order to compensate the disadvantages inherent to each technology and maximize efficiency and recovery rates.